roman-kaspar/xmas-bell/README.md

 ## Installation

 The server part is written for `node.js`, so you'll need to install `node.js`.
-To install dependencies use `npm install`, or better `yarn`.
+To install dependencies use `npm install`.
 To start the server, use `npm start`.

 ```
 $ git clone git@github.com:roman-kaspar/xmas-bell.git
 $ cd xmas-bell
-$ yarn
+$ npm install
 $ npm start
 ```